DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Related Works

 \section{Related Works}

-\paragraph{Adversarial Examples.} Classical $\ell_p$-bounded attacks such as FGSM~\cite{ian_explaining_2015} and PGD~\cite{madry_towards_2018} optimize a perturbation $\delta$ for a given input $x$.
+Classical $\ell_p$-bounded attacks such as FGSM~\cite{ian_explaining_2015} and PGD~\cite{madry_towards_2018} optimize a perturbation $\delta$ for a given input $x$.
 Beyond norm-bounded threats, unrestricted or generative adversarial examples synthesize adversarial images from scratch using generative models (e.g., AC-GAN)~\cite{song_constructing_2018} or produce perturbations via GANs~\cite{xiao_generating_2018}.

-\paragraph{Guidance for Diffusion Models.} Diffusion guidance methods like Classifier Guidance (CG)~\cite{dhariwal_diffusion_2021} and Classifier-Free Guidance (CFG)~\cite{ho_classifier_2022} steer sampling using classifier gradients or unconditional scores, respectively, to trade off fidelity and diversity.
-While both mechanisms are effective, increasing the guidance scale is known to improve alignment at the expense of sample quality (e.g., FID), revealing an intrinsic guidance–fidelity tension~\cite{dhariwal_diffusion_2021,ho_classifier_2022}.
+Diffusion guidance methods like Classifier Guidance (CG)~\cite{dhariwal_diffusion_2021} and Classifier-Free Guidance (CFG)~\cite{ho_classifier_2022} steer sampling using classifier gradients or unconditional scores, respectively, to trade off fidelity and diversity.
+While both mechanisms are effective, increasing the guidance scale is known to improve alignment at the expense of sample quality (e.g., FID), revealing an intrinsic guidance--fidelity tension~\cite{dhariwal_diffusion_2021,ho_classifier_2022}.

-\paragraph{Diffusion + PGD: Gradient Injection During Sampling.} A body of work integrates PGD-style optimization with diffusion to enhance realism and controllability.
+A body of work integrates PGD-style optimization with diffusion to enhance realism and controllability.
 For example, Diff-PGD~\cite{xue_diffusion-based_2023} leverages a diffusion prior to keep attacks on-manifold, while AdvDiffuser~\cite{chen_advdiffuser_2023} conducts step-wise optimization to perturb less-salient regions.

-\paragraph{Generative Adversarial Examples with Diffusion.} AdvDiff~\cite{dai_advdiff_2024} stands as the primary baseline, generating UAEs by injecting raw classifier gradients into the continuous diffusion sampling process.
-While this method suffers from a severe fidelity collapse that prior work treats as an empirical trade-off, our work (DPAC) is the first to diagnose and solve this instability via tangential projection.
-Other methods like Diff-PGD~\cite{xue_diffusion-based_2023} and AdvDiffuser~\cite{chen_advdiffuser_2023} are not directly comparable, as they apply gradient optimization *outside* the reverse SDE dynamics, unlike the continuous guidance setting of AdvDiff and DPAC.
+AdvDiff~\cite{dai_advdiff_2024} stands as the primary baseline, generating UAEs by injecting raw classifier gradients into the continuous diffusion sampling process.
+While this method suffers from a severe fidelity collapse that prior work treats as an empirical trade-off, our work (DPAC) diagnoses this instability and mitigates it via tangential projection.
+Other methods like Diff-PGD~\cite{xue_diffusion-based_2023} and AdvDiffuser~\cite{chen_advdiffuser_2023} are not directly comparable, as they are image-editing AE methods requiring source images, unlike our from-scratch UAE generation setting.